Paris Metro Line 2

-Paris Métro Line 2 (French: Ligne 2 du métro de Paris) is one of the sixteen currently open lines of the Paris Métro.
+Paris Metro Line 2 (French: Ligne 2 du métro de Paris) is one of the sixteen currently open lines of the Paris Métro.
 Situated almost entirely above the former customs barrier around the capital (Boulevards extérieurs), it runs in a semicircle in the north of Paris.

 As its name suggests, Line 2 was the second line of the Métro network to open, with the first section put into service on 13 December 1900, as a branch of the Line 1.
 It adopted its current configuration on 2 April 1903, running between Porte Dauphine and Nation.
 There have been no changes in its layout since then.

 At 12.3 km in length, it is the ninth-busiest line of the system, with 105.2 million riders in 2017.
 Slightly over 2 km of the line is built on an elevated viaduct with four aerial stations.
 In 1903, it was the location of the worst incident in the history of the Paris Métro, the fire at Couronnes.